 NOTE 1: It is allowed to limit only the leftmost n bits of the AIoT permanent device identifier to be used for matching purpose by local configuration (see clause 5.4.2 of 3GPP TS 33.369 [6]).
 In this case, any filtering element that requires to match the not allowed bit(s) is considered as not matched.

-NOTE 2: The AIoT identification information corresponds to the paging ID, as defined in 3GPP TS 38.391 [8]).
+NOTE 2: The AIoT identification information corresponds to the paging ID, as defined in 3GPP TS 38.391 [8].

 Based on whether the AIoT identification information is matched: